Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Related Work

-Bishop \emph{et al.} introduced CBI in \cite{bishop_toward_2011} where its use in assessing an SCS's reliability is illustrated.
-A number of studies soon followed, applying CBI in various contexts \cite{strigini_software_2013,zhao_conservative_2015,zhao_modeling_2017,salako_loss_size_2020,zhao_conservative_2018,zhao_assessing_2019} .
-For example, {\bf i)} in \cite{strigini_software_2013}, Povyakalo \emph{et al.} use CBI to obtain the smallest probability of the system's next $m$ executions being successful, given prior evidence that the system is very reliable and its last $n$ executions were successful; {\bf ii)} in \cite{zhao_conservative_2015}, with evidence to support some confidence in the system possibly being fault-free, and some confidence in the system being very reliable, Zhao \emph{et al.} use CBI with operational testing to conservatively gain confidence in the system possibly being fault-free; {\bf iii)} Salako uses CBI in \cite{salako_loss_size_2020} to bound the reliability of a binary classifier, given evidence of the classifier's performance on past classifications being (un)likely; and {\bf iv)} in \cite{zhao_assessing_2019}, Flynn \emph{et al.} apply CBI to the problem of assessing AV safety -- highlighting circumstances under which attempts to demonstrate the required levels of safety via road testing are in vain.
+\cite{bishop_toward_2011} introduced the CBI idea.
+A number of studies soon followed, applying CBI in various contexts.
+For example, {\bf i)} in \cite{strigini_software_2013}, Povyakalo \emph{et al.} use CBI to obtain the smallest probability of the system's next $m$ executions being successful, given prior evidence that the system is very reliable and its last $n$ executions were successful; {\bf ii)} in \cite{zhao_conservative_2015}, with evidence to support some confidence in the system possibly being fault-free, and some confidence in the system being very reliable, Zhao \emph{et al.} use CBI with operational testing to conservatively gain confidence in the system possibly being fault-free; {\bf iii)} \cite{salako_loss_size_2020} bounds the reliability of a binary classifier, given evidence that the classifier's past performance was (un)likely; and {\bf iv)} in \cite{zhao_assessing_2019}, Flynn \emph{et al.} apply CBI to the problem of assessing AV safety -- highlighting circumstances under which attempts to demonstrate the required levels of safety via road testing are in vain.
+More CBI applications to assessing SCSs are found in \cite{zhao_conservative_2015, zhao_modeling_2017, zhao_conservative_2018, zhao_assessing_2019}.